|City:||Boston, MA, USA|

 We Will Rock You (slow/fast), Brighton Rock, Somebody To Love, It's Late, Death On Two Legs, Killer Queen, Good Old Fashioned Lover Boy, I'm In Love With My Car, Get Down Make Love, The Millionaire Waltz, You're My Best Friend, Sleeping On The Sidewalk, Spread Your Wings, Liar, Now I'm Here, Love Of My Life, '39, My Melancholy Blues, White Man, vocal/guitar solos, The Prophet's Song, Doing All Right, Keep Yourself Alive, Stone Cold Crazy, Bohemian Rhapsody, Tie Your Mother Down, We Will Rock You, We Are The Champions, Sheer Heart Attack, Jailhouse Rock, God Save The Queen

-This is Queen's longest ever show in North America, clocking in at nearly 2 1/2 hours.
-They play eight songs from News Of The World.
+This is almost certainly the longest show Queen ever played, clocking in at nearly 2 1/2 hours.
+They play thirty songs in all, including eight from News Of The World.

 Sleeping On The Sidewalk is performed again tonight, and this performance of it was released as part of the 2017 News Of The World box set - or at least part of it, as there is a seamless cut just before the guitar solo and the tempo increases considerably, hence the non-specific "USA 1977" label, but the banter before the song is certainly from this show).